codepo8/presenter-terms/README.md

 # Christian Heilmann speaking terms

-I have defined presenter terms.
+Hello I am Chris and I am happy that you are interested in me speaking at your event.
+I have defined presenter terms and here is an overview.
 In addition to the ones here, please refer to the [So you want me to talk?](https://christianheilmann.com/2012/04/25/so-you-want-me-to-talk/) article on my blog.
 I am a professional presenter with lots of experience.
 Therefore I want to make sure that there is no misconception about what I expect and deliver.

 ## :wave: Personal information